 I call the section between Kyrgyz border and Wakhan Valley “The high part of Pamirs”.
-This is the part which I would not cycle if I picked a shortcut via Qoolma Pass.
-This was the best adventure I had in the Central Asia.
-Lets me describe why.
+This is the part that I would not cycle if I picked a shortcut via Qoolma Pass.
+This was the most demanding and rewarding cycling time I had in Central Asia.
+For a few reasons:

-Pamir Highway is called a highway probably mainly due to its location high in mountains.
-The road surface is either average or bad and I do not remember even 1km of a good asphalt.
+Pamir Highway is called a highway mainly due to its location high in the mountains.
+The road surface is either average or bad.
+I do not remember even 1km of a good asphalt.
 And this is perfect.
-If I wanted to have a good surface, I would pick Austria not Tajikistan.
+If I wanted to have a good surface, I would cycle in Europe.
 The surface on most parts is asphalt but it has many potholes and is uneven.
 There is no tarmac on most of the passes.
 It is a challenge when you get over 4200masl, you feel lack of air and additionally have to deal with gravel.
-It meant that on rare occasions I had to push my bike up the hills.
+On rare occasions, I had to push my bike up the hills.
 It is also a challenge on downhills when you try to control 45kg bike cycling 45km/h on gravel.
 The gravel is not flat.
 It has a shape of waves made by breaking trucks.
 Imagine that you are sitting on the drill.
-This is exactly the experience of cycling on Pamir gravel sections.
+This is exactly the experience of cycling in Pamir.

 The wild camping site

-In Pamir, you can sleep wherever you want.
+You can sleep wherever you want.
 You see a nice spot, you stop, pitch your tent and go to sleep.
 There are no wild animals, at least not close to the road.
-There are no people.
+There are almost no people.
 The only users of the road in May where truck drivers, motorcyclists, few inhabitants and me.
 The trucks are transporting, among others, wood from Kyrgyzstan, because there are no trees in Pamir (fuel for heating).
-It is easy to hide from the road, because it’s built higher than the level of terrain.
+It is easy to hide from the road because it’s built above the terrain level.
 Finally, it’s flat.
-Pamir is the roof of the road, the wast plain cut by mountain passes and surrounded by mountain chains.
+Pamir is the roof of the road.
+It is the wast plain cut by mountain passes and surrounded by mountain chains.

 Cycling through Tajikistan